MOP-Gate case: Investigation

-As a result of the probe, a total of 22 individuals from both the public and private sectors were charged with various crimes, including defrauding the state, fraud, and residual fraud.
-The case remained in the headlines for several years, with supporters of Judge Chevesich commending her efforts to combat corruption within the government, particularly under the administration of the Concertación coalition.
-However, detractors dismissed the case as a politically motivated witch hunt.
+The investigation was closed on October 28, 2008.
+It concluded that fraudulent payments to the state — resulting from inflated contract values, concealment of costs, and the triangulation of funds to pay unauthorized supplements — totaled 1,253 million pesos.
+A total of 22 individuals from both the public and private sectors were charged with crimes including defrauding the state, fraud, and residual fraud.
+The case remained in the headlines for several years; supporters of Judge Chevesich commended her efforts to combat corruption within the Concertación coalition government, while detractors dismissed the proceedings as a politically motivated witch hunt.